DC sports stars weigh-in on possible new name of Washington Football Team

 "Washington Commanders"

-RGIII was dubbed the 'Black Jesus' when the Washington Football Team selected the quarterback 2nd overall in 2012.
-Griffin would go on to win Offensive Rookie of the Year after his first season in Washington.
-RGIII would play for Washington until the team released him on March 7, 2016.
+RGIII was dubbed the "Black Jesus" when the Washington Football Team selected the quarterback second overall in 2012.
+Griffin won offensive rookie of the year after his first season in Washington.
+RGIII played for Washington until the team released him on March 7, 2016.

 Vernon Davis, Former Washington Football player